 Dundee boss Barry Smith praises young central defence

-Dundee manager Barry Smith heaped praise on young central defenders Kyle Benedictus and Declan Gallagher after the 1-0 win over Hearts.
+Dundee manager Barry Smith heaped praise on young central defenders Kyle Benedictus and Declan Gallagher after

 Injuries to more experienced players forced Smith to bring the pair into the side at Pittodrie last weekend.